-An Environmental Protection License (EPL) will apply for the Project.
-The EPL typically prescribes water quality parameters to be measured and associated discharge criteria from licensed discharge points.
-They also detail the monitoring and analytical requirements by reference to authority publications (e.g., Methods for sampling and analysis of water pollutants in NSW (EPA 2004).
+Environmental Protection License (EPL) No. 21676 will apply to the Project.
+The EPL prescribes water quality parameters to be measured and associated discharge criteria from licensed discharge points as presented in Section 7.12 of this plan.
+It also detail the monitoring and analytical requirements by reference to authority publications (e.g., Methods for sampling and analysis of water pollutants in NSW (EPA 2004).